ponylang/pony-tutorial/gotchas/side-effect-ordering-in-function-call-expressions.md

 What do you think it will print?
 Probably `0` right?
 Or maybe you realized this code is in the gotchas section so it must be `42`.
 If you went with `42`, you'd be right.
 Why?

-Expressions for arguments in function calls  are evaluated before the expression for the function object itself.
+Expressions for arguments in function calls  are evaluated before the expression for the function receiver.
 The use of assignment expressions like `x = 42` is quite rare so we don't think many folks will be bitten by this, however, its definitely something you want to be aware of.